Carlos-18-Alves/Carlos-18-Alves/README.md

 - 👋 Hi, I’m Carlos Alves
-- 👀 I’m interested in learning and improvement
+- 🚀 On a journey of continuous learning and growth
-- 🌱 I’m currently studying Systems Analysis and Development at IFPB
+- 📚 Studying Systems Analysis and Development at IFPB
+- ☁️ AWS Cloud Data Engineering Intern at Compass UOL

 <div align="center">
   <a href="https://github.com/Carlos-18-Alves">